The Best Shoe Glues of 2023

 Photo: amazon.com

-Aleene’s Leather & Suede Glue is a nontoxic, permanent glue designed to repair tears or rips in leather or suede.
+Aleene’s leather and suede glue is a nontoxic, permanent glue designed to repair tears or rips in leather or suede.
 It dries clear and provides a long-lasting bond, and the glue won’t soak through or stain leather or suede.
 While this glue isn’t designed to be an adhesive for repairs to the soles of shoes, it works well for minor repairs on leather shoes and boots.

-This glue comes with a multisize applicator tip that can be customized for your needs, whether you need minimal glue flow for detail work or maximum glue flow for a larger repair project.
+This glue comes with a multisize applicator tip to customize the amount of glue to match the repair.
+It can be set to minimal glue flow for detail work or maximum glue flow for a larger repair project.
+Once applied, excess glue should be wiped away quickly with a paper towel for best results.

 Product Specs